edoigtrd/template/readme.md

 ```bash
 template create
 ```
-this will open a prompt asking you for template configuration, after you are done, the template will be created.
+this will open a prompt asking you for template configuration, once you have done, the template will be created.

 ## Load template :